Nowiczok/nlms_filter_acc/docs/modules.md

 - out_wdata - data signal, contains data to be written to out_buff (y or err)
 - out_we - enables memory write to out_buff
 - out_waddr - address that out sample will be written to.
 Incremented after write, and reset at the begining of x_buff processing.
+- datapath_ready - feedback to control logic, high state indicates that datapath is ready to start new operation.
+Low state means that datapath is busy.

 ## mi_calculator